-It is possible to recycle electric toothbrush heads via specialist programs and take back schemes.
+It is possible to recycle electric toothbrush heads via specialist programs and take back schemes, although when we last checked the options were limited.

-But at the moment they can’t be recycled with your normal household waste.
+And at the moment toothbrush heads can’t be recycled with your normal household waste.

 As with manual toothbrushes, this is because they are made of a mixture of materials, which are difficult to separate.